Skip to content

 Zagreb

 What started as a joke between two lovers was the seed that birthed this unusual museum.
-When two artists living in the city, a film producer and a sculptor broke up in 2003, they joked about starting a museum to display the leftover items from their relationship.
+When two artists living in the city, a film producer and a sculptor, broke up in 2003, they joked about starting a museum to display the leftover items from their relationship.
 Three years later, the idea came to life, and the collection was born from the previous couple’s belongings and those of their families and friends.

 The museum exhibitions caught the community’s attention, and in the following years, the collection toured the world, where they visited more than ten countries, including the US and the UK.
-The museum founders rented a private space to showcase the collection after it returned home to Zagreb again.
+The museum founders rented a private space to showcase the collection after it returned home to the city again.
 The Museum of Broken Relationships received two awards for its originality and innovation.
 In 2016, there were two Museums of Broken Relationships in the world, the original one in Zagreb and its ancestor in Los Angeles, USA.

 Museum of Illusions